 Herrington Country Park, Penshaw, DH4 7EL.
 Being one of the areas largest parks means there’s plenty of space for everyone, even on a busy summer’s day.
 With miles of paths to walk and tracks to cycle, families can spend hours at Herrington Park.
 There’s onsite carparking, a play area, ducks to feed and a nearby café.
 A visit to Herrington Park can also be combined with a climb up Penshaw Monument.

 Penshaw Monument, Penshaw, DH4 7NJ.
 If you like to work up an appetite for your picnic, then a climb up the 136m high hill to the monument will ensure you’ve earnt your picnic.
-Once at the top, the views are spectacular and you can even book a slot to climb the 70ft monument (currently closed due to COVID).
+Once at the top, the views are spectacular and you can even book a slot to climb the 70ft monument.
 On the way back down, stop off at the Penshaw Tearoom and Farm Shop for a cold drink.